sarnobat/python/README.md

 # python

 TODO
+* 2024-03 pydebug - try on grc (then on Tensorflow keras)
 * 2023-09 neural network to sort videos by filename
 * 2023-09 neural network to sort mwk snippets by contents
 * 2023-08 matplotlib visualization of mwk tags that are related (with weighted edges for how frequent those associations are, unlike d3)